 Being proactive will allow you to have the upper hand in every situation as you will have thought about every possible outcome in advance.
 When presented with a new project or any new situation, the best thing you can do is to think about how you can organize your steps in order to achieve your ultimate goal easily.

-The more prepared you are about every positive and negative progression, the easier it will for you to act in case something goes wrong.
+The more prepared you are about every positive and negative progression, the easier it will be for you to act in case something goes wrong.
 Waiting until the last minute to make a decision will only put stress on you and make you doubt yourself and your abilities.

 Start your days early